FACT FOCUS

 economic and trade ties, and the two sides are

-increasing cooperation in up-and-coming sectors
+increasing cooperation in emerging issues such as

-such as green energy, new technologies, digital transformation and supply chain restructuring.
-Taiwan
+green energy, new technologies, digital transformation

-of human rights.
-Through the annual Taiwan-EU Human
+rights.
+Through the annual Taiwan-EU Human Rights

-Rights Consultations, both sides are working together
+Consultations, both sides are working together on

-gender equality, LGBTI rights and migrant worker rights.
+equality, LGBTQ+ rights and migrant worker rights.

 Taiwan and Japan continue to enjoy strong ties, as